Dressage: Rider / horse attire

 Dressage riders, like their horses, are dressed for formality.
-In competition, they wear white, cream or pale-coloured breeches, often full-seat leather to help them "stick" in the saddle, with a white shirt and stock tie with a small pin.
+In competition, they wear white, cream or pale-coloured breeches, often full-seat leather or silicone to help them "stick" in the saddle, with a white shirt and stock tie with a small pin.
 Gloves are usually white, although less-experienced riders or those at the lower levels often opt for black, as white gloves tend to accentuate the movement of a less-experienced rider's unsteady hands.
+In addition, some barns operate under the tradition that white gloves must be "earned" by competing in an FEI test.
 The coat worn is usually solid black with metal buttons, although solid navy is also seen.
 In upper-level classes, the riders wear a tailed jacket (shadbelly) with a yellow vest or vest points instead of a plain dressage coat.

 Riders usually wear tall dress boots, although field boots or paddock boots with half chaps may be worn by riders at the lower levels.
 Spurs are required at the upper levels, and riders must maintain a steady lower leg for proper use.
 A whip may be carried in any competition except in a CDI or a national championship, and the length is regulated.
 Whips are not permitted in eventing dressage when entering space around arena or during the test for FEI events.
 Whips (no longer than 120 cm) are permitted in eventing dressage at any time for USEA tests, except USEF/USEA Championships and USEA Championship divisions.

 If the dressage rider has long hair, it is typically worn in a bun with a hair net or show bow.
 A hair net blends in with the rider's hair color, whereas a show bow combines a barrette or hair tie with a small bow and thick hair net, and is usually black.
 Lower-level riders may use a derby, hunting cap, or ASTM/SEI-approved Equestrian helmet.
 In the United States, junior riders and riders through Fourth Level at recognized competitions are required to wear an ASTM/SEI approved helmet to protect against head trauma in the event of a fall.
 At the upper levels, a top hat that matches the rider's coat is traditionally worn, though use of helmets is legal and increasing in popularity.

 At FEI competitions, members of the military, police, national studs, national schools and national institutes retain the right to wear their service dress instead of the dress required of civilian riders.